 The implementation strategy includes details on intersection improvements for safety or volume, where additional corridors are required for active transportation and roads, active transportation improvements, and updates to bylaws and policies.
-For each recommendation a primary funding method has been identified; however, there may be different funding opportunities available.
+All of the recommendations below include some detail about how the action would be implemented.
+For all the infrastructure related actions, a primary funding method is indicated.
+While there may be other funding opportunities available (e.g., grants), the primary funding method provides an indication of how the action would be best implemented.